misterfish/stick/README.md

 When you're using a framework like Express, you have the well-known `app` object that you carry around everywhere.
-It just so happens that nearly all methods of `app` return `app`, so that chaining works in the familiar way:
+It just so happens that nearly all methods of `app` return `this`, so that chaining works in the familiar way:

 	app
 	.use (...)